ragingwind/next-jamstack-helloword/templates/cosmicjs-blog/README.md

 # Cosmicjs Blog with Next.js

 > A statically generated blog example using Next.js and Cosmicjs.
+Base blog template has been inspired heavily from [Next.js blog examples](https://github.com/zeit/next.js/tree/canary/examples/blog-starter) and tweaked it simpler to understand how JAMStack works.

 # Demo
 [https://next-cosmicjs-blog.now.sh/](https://next-cosmicjs-blog.now.sh/)